jundalisay/spblist/content/en/research/keynes/general-theory/chapter-23.md

-{{< n n="In Classical economics, incentives are only given to difficult industries, like research and overseas expansion" >}}
+{{< n n="In Classical economics, incentives are only given to difficult industries, like research and overseas expansion.
+The problem is that profit maximization stifles new growth" >}}

 <!-- Given the social and political environment and the national characteristics which determine the propensity to consume,  -->